-Primeline's consolidated financial statements have been prepared in accordance with IFRS as issued by the IASB.
-Significant accounting policies are disclosed above for the year ended March 31, 2016.
+Primeline's interim consolidated financial statements have been prepared in accordance with IFRS as issued by the IASB.
+Significant accounting policies are disclosed above for the period ended December 31, 2016.
 Certain of the Company's accounting policies require subjective judgement and estimation in uncertain circumstances.